choman/dsc520/README.md

 - All other assignments are stored under the "week##" directory or term directory

-- Soft links to the coding assignment are also available under teh "week##" directory
+- Soft links to the coding assignment are also available under teh "week##" directory, This may simply testing/running my code.
+Unfortunately not verifying against the expected out file.
+(At least not yet)

 Thanks to github markdown, these links are technically broken.